-Integrity Week is a week sponsored by the Office of Student Conduct to support students who take the pledge to, "I pledge to live with integrity.
+Integrity Week is a week sponsored by the Office of Student Accountability and Conflict Resolution to support students who take the pledge to, "I pledge to live with integrity.
 I will not cheat or take credit for the work or ideas of others.
 I will be responsible, honest and demonstrate good character in all I say and do."

-Student applicants who have indicated on their admissions application they have been charged or convicted of one or more felony crimes will be directed to the Office of Student Conduct, which facilitates the Student Applicant Review Board process.
-Additionally, student applicants who have indicated on their UCO admissions application they have been suspended, expelled or placed on probation at a post-secondary college or university, will be directed to the Office of Student Conduct as well.
+Student applicants who have indicated on their admissions application they have been charged or convicted of one or more felony crimes will be directed to the Office of Student Accountability and Conflict Resolution, which facilitates the Student Applicant Review Board process.
+Additionally, student applicants who have indicated on their UCO admissions application that they have been suspended, expelled or placed on probation at a post-secondary college or university will be directed to the Office of Student Accountability and Conflict Resolution.